seung-lab/euclidean-distance-transform-3d/README.md

 The implementation presented here uses concepts from the 1994 paper by T. Saito and Toriwaki [3] and combines the 1966 linear sweeping method of Rosenfeld and Pfaltz [4] with that of Felzenszwald and Huttenlocher's 2012 two pass linear time parabolic minmal envelope method [5].
 I incorporate a few minor modifications to the algorithms to remove the necessity of a black border.
 My own contribution here is the modification of both the linear sweep and parabolic methods to account for multiple label boundaries.

 This implementation was able to compute the distance transform of a binary image in 7-8 seconds.
 When adding in the multiple boundary modification, this rose to 9 seconds.
+Incorporating the cost of querying the distance transformed block with masking operators, the time for all operators rose to about 90 seconds, well short of the over an hour to compute 300 passes.

 ### Basic EDT Algorithm Description